janet-lang/janet/README.md

 3. Run `build_win` to compile janet.
 4. Run `build_win test` to make sure everything is working.

+Alternatively, you can try the Meson build system setup.

 ### Emscripten

 To build janet for the web via [Emscripten](https://kripken.github.io/emscripten-site/), make sure you